gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    and significant evolution has happened in the area of DTLS and security algorithms.
 Thus DTLS 1.3 is the newest version of DTLS and also the SHA-1 HMAC algorithm of RFC 4895 is getting towards the end of usefulness.
+Use of DTLS 1.3 with long lived associations require parallel DTLS connections.
 Thus, this document mandates usage of relevant versions and algorithms.

 Clarifications: Some implementation experiences have been gained that